 A strong, balanced shooting base will give you the best launching platform to make your shot.
 It will ensure that when you launch into your shot you do not fall away from the basket, instead jump straight up and down with perfect form.
 Yes there may be times when you are making a fade shot to get over the defender but this is the only time you will fall away from the basket and your starting position will still need to be strong and balanced to make the shot.

 To be great shooter you need to shoot with the same form and technique on every shot, no matter how far from the basket you are.
 Your technique for shooting from a few metres from the basket should be exactly the same as your form for a long range 3-pointer.
 So this means you need to build up your strength and accuracy from close range and then slowly move it out (we’ll discuss drills to practice this in a moment).
 Over time you’ll build up your muscle memory and your shooting form will be identical on every shot, and your accuracy from any range will improve out of site.

 Following through your shot and keeping your form and balance as the ball leaves your hands and flies through the air is critical.
 The aim is to land in the exact spot that you launched from and avoid falling away from your shot, as this is a clear indication that you are off balance and it’s highly likely the ball is not going in the basket.

-The next part of the process requires a defender who is going to try to block you, steal the ball and put pressure on you at every turn.
+The next part of the process requires a defender who is going to try to block you.
+Also, steal the ball and put pressure on you at every turn.
 It’s no good being able to hit 3-pointer after 3-pointer while you’re running around leisurely by yourself.
-You need to be able to do it under immense pressure like in a real game and this is how you practice that.
+Plus, you need to be able to do it under immense pressure.
+Such as in a real game and this is how you practice that.